|Stage of legislative progress

-Additionally, Article 28.2. a) of the Spanish Data Protection Draft Bill provides that the loss of confidentiality of data bound by professional secrecy shall be taken into account for the data controller and data processor to implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with the GDPR.
+Additionally, Article 28.2. a) of the Spanish Data Protection Draft Bill provides that the data controller and data processor shall take into account any loss of confidentiality of data bound by professional secrecy and implement appropriate technical and organisational measures to ensure and to be able to demonstrate that the processing is performed in accordance with the GDPR.

 |Scientific, historical or statistical purposes

-Article 25 - processing of personal data for statistical purposes:
+Article 25 - regarding processing of personal data for statistical purposes:

-a) will only be lawful only if the information is required by an EU rule or by the statistical programming rules;
+a) it will be lawful only if the information is required by an EU rule or by the statistical programming rules;

-b) Spanish Government Statistics Act : processing of special category data for statistical purposes must be based on express and voluntary consent of the data subject;
+b) the Spanish Government Statistics Act provides that processing of special category data for statistical purposes must be based on the express and voluntary consent of the data subject;

 c) If statistical secrecy guarantees under Spanish legislation apply, competent bodies for the public statistical function can deny data subject rights in Articles 15 to 22 of the GDPR .